thomasathul/tennispong/README.md

 Play here :- https://tennispong.thomasathul.repl.co

-Click on the game window to enable sound
+Click on the game window to enable sound.